Certora/Documentation/docs/cvl/builtin.md

 The sanity rule is useful for two reasons:

  - It is an easy way to determine which contract functions take a long time to analyze.
-If a method takes a long time (or times out) on the `sanity` rule, it will almost certainly time out while verifying interesting properties.
-   This can help you quickly discover which methods may need {doc}`summarization <methods>`.
+If a method takes a long time to verify the `sanity` rule (or times out), it will almost certainly time out while verifying interesting properties.
+This can help you quickly discover which methods may need {term}`summarization <summary>`.

  - A method the fails the `sanity` rule will revert on every input; every rule that calls the method will therefore be {term}`vacuous <vacuity>`.
 This probably